Connecting Stochastic Optimal Control and Reinforcement Learning: Introduction

-From a more abstract point of view, optimal control and reinforcement learning are concerned with the development of methods to solve sequential decision making problems \cite{Powell2021}.
-A general formulation can be given like this: an intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward which is connected to some predefined goal.
-Applications of this setting can be, for example, a clean up robot moving in some complex space, playing different games \cite{Sutton2018, Silver2014} or portfolio optimization \cite{Fleming1993}.
-The environment in which the agents moves is typically stated in the form of a Markov decision process (MDP).
+Although many methods have been proposed to approach the sampling problem from an optimal control point of view the stochastic optimization formulation offers the possibility to make a connection with reinforcement learning.
+Reinforcement learning (RL) is one of the three basic machine learning paradigms and has shown impressive results in high-dimensional applications such as Go and others \cite{Silver2016, Silver2017}.
+The reinforcement learning literature is very rich and many interesting ideas such as model-free, data-driven methods and robust gradient estimation have been extensively explored.
+From a more abstract point of view optimal control and reinforcement learning are concerned with the development of methods for solving sequential decision problems \cite{Powell2021} and their connection has been explored to some extent in \cite{Wang2020}.
+A general formulation can be given as follows: an intelligent agent should take different actions in an environment to maximise a so-called cumulative reward associated with a predefined goal.
+Applications of this formulation can be, for instance, a cleaning robot moving in a complex space, playing various games \cite{Sutton2018, Silver2014} or portfolio optimization \cite{Fleming1993}.
+The environment in which the agent moves is typically given in the form of a Markov decision process (MDP).
 Solution methods are often motivated by dynamic programming.
-The main difference between the classical dynamic programming methods and reinforcement learning algorithms is that the latter do not assume knowledge of an exact mathematical model of the MDP.
-Furthermore reinforcement learning targets large MDPs where exact methods become infeasible.
-We establish the link between both fields in two ways.
-One way is to use the optimal control problem and formulate Markov decision process which is the underlying theoretical framework of reinforcement learning.
-Another way is to formulate the reinforcement learning problem as a stochastic optimization problem.
-By comparing the resulting optimization problem with the optimization problem derived in \cite{Hartmann2012} for the importance sampling stochastic optimal control problem one can see that both agree.
-Even though the link is known, there are only few papers which show how this link can be established explicitly and different language in these fields makes it difficult to understand the overlap.
-For this reason we want show this connection in more detail for our problem of interest, namely the importance sampling application.
-However, the underlying connection is much more general and can also be used for other applications which use stochastic modeling.
-Moreover, establishing this link has the benefit that ideas which have been developed in the one field can also be carried over to the other field.
+The main difference between classical dynamic programming methods and reinforcement learning algorithms is that the latter do not require knowledge of an exact mathematical model of the MDP.
+In addition, reinforcement learning targets large MDPs where exact methods become infeasible.
+We make the link between the two fields in two ways.
+One way is to use the optimal control problem and formulate it as a Markov decision process which is the underlying theoretical framework of reinforcement learning.
+The other way is to formulate the reinforcement learning problem as a stochastic optimization problem.
+By comparing the resulting optimization problem with the optimization problem derived in \cite{Hartmann2012} for the importance sampling stochastic optimal control problem, one can see that both agree.
+Although the link is known there are few papers that show how to explicitly establish this link and the different language in these fields makes it difficult to understand the overlap.
+For this reason we want to show this connection in more detail for our problem of interest namely the application of importance sampling.
+However, the underlying connection is much more general and can be used for other applications that use stochastic modelling.
+Moreover, making this connection has the advantage that ideas developed in one area can be transferred to the other. \\